Strathmore B-Lines ~ People & Pollinators in Strathmore

 • Name of Project: Strathmore B-Lines ~ People & Pollinators in Strathmore

-• Location of Project: Along the Strathmore B-Line from Dunkeld in Perth & Kinross to Montrose in Angus.
-Other towns/villages that will benefit include Alyth, Blairgowire, Kirriemuir, Brechin.
+• Location of Project: Along the Strathmore Valley from Dunkeld in Perth & Kinross to Montrose in Angus; including the towns Alyth, Blairgowrie, Kirriemuir & Brechin.

-• Species benefiting from Project: Bilberry Bumblebee (Bombus monticola), Small Blue Butterfly (Cupido minimus), Small Pearl Bordered Fritillary (Boloria selene) and other generalist pollinators
+• Species benefitted from Project: Bilberry Bumblebee (Bombus monticola), Small Blue Butterfly (Cupido minimus), Small Pearl-bordered Fritillary (Boloria selene) and other generalist pollinators

 • Project funded by: National Lottery Heritage Fund & Gannochy Trust

-Through this project we will work with land managers and communities scattered along the B-Line to increase flower-rich habitat for pollinating insects; creating habitat corridors and stepping-stones which will enable them to freely disperse and re-colonise the area and surrounding landscape.
+The Strathmore Valley, supports a variety of fragmented pollinator habitats in the foothills of Highland Perthshire and Angus and so the project has aimed to increase flower-rich habitat for pollinating insects by creating habitat corridors and stepping-stones which will enable them to freely disperse and re-colonise the area and surrounding landscape.

-Information, advice and support is also available to landowners who would like to know more about the project, how they can be involved and how to improve their land for pollinators.
+Information, advice and support is available to landowners who would like to know more about B-lines, and how to improve their land for pollinators through our Pollinator Guidance.

 Strathmore B-Lines ~ People & Pollinators in Strathmore” is funded by National Lottery Heritage Fund and Gannochy Trust